-Southwest has one of the most generous policies when it comes to changing or cancelling a flight.
-If you need to cancel a flight before the flight takes off (yep, you have right until the flight departs), the easiest way to do it is on Southwest’s website that can be reached by this link.
+Southwest has one of the most generous policies when it comes to changing or canceling a flight.
+If you need to cancel a flight before it takes off (yep, you have right until 10 minutes before the flight departs), the easiest way to do it is on Southwest’s website, which can be reached by this link.

 - The credit is issued through the Confirmation number on the original reservation.
 It’s up to you to remember that you have the credit and I’ve seen nowhere online where you can look it up.

-- The credit can only be used for the same passenger of the original ticket.
+- The credit can only be used for the same passenger as the original ticket.
 You can’t cancel your ticket and then use the credit for your spouse.

 - The credit will expire one year after the PURCHASE DATE of the original ticket.
 Not the date of the flight, but the day you bought the ticket.